install.packages("devtools")

 Batch

-There are functions to combine the infomation from a list of papers, like the psychsci built-in dataset of 250 open access papers from Psychological Science.
+There are functions to combine the information from a list of papers, like psychsci.

 #> # A tibble: 5 × 3